LAST UPDATED: 17/10/2023

 You can ask us for access to your personal information by contacting us on the details below.
 If you ask us to, we'll correct your personal information if it's inaccurate, incomplete or out of date.
 We'll respond to a request to access or correct your personal information within a reasonable time.

 If you've asked for access to your information, we'll try to provide this to you in the manner you've requested.
-This is unless we're entitled to refuse to provide access.
+This is unless we're entitled to refuse to provide access, and we will let you know if we are unable to give you access (if it is practical to do so).

 If we correct your personal information, we'll confirm this with you.
 And if we decline your access request or don't amend your personal information, we'll provide you with our reasons together with details about how you can access our internal dispute resolution process.